Welcome to Woodpecker Diaries

 In the Wild

-Join us on woodland walks and wild filming missions across the UK as we track these beautiful birds in their natural habitat.
+Join us on woodland walks and wild filming adventures across the UK as we track Great Spotted Woodpeckers in their natural habitat.
+From ancient forests to quiet country lanes, discover where these striking birds thrive beyond the garden.

 Recent Stories & Field Notes